 Basically, the episodes of these TV shows was to champion about the recreational activities that happen in the outdoors of America and particularly Wisconsin which has abundant places and surrounding for almost any outdoor activity that you could ever imagine.

-The site used to embed videos of the episodes of the TV shows a day after they have been aired hence ensured that most of their content was up-to-date and could be easily accessed by anyone who never had the opportunity to watch the episode on the previous day.
+The site used to embed videos of the TV show episodes a day after they have been aired hence ensured that most of their content was up-to-date and could be easily accessed by anyone who never had the opportunity to watch the episode on the previous day, while doing my favorite workout in front of the TV!